minhbgn/FCS3_Team4_MinhVietHung-SC1015-Miniproject/README.md

 ## Folders
 - Dataset: All dataset used in this project
-- Main source code: All the codes used for this project (Final Source codes and Checkpoints)
 - Presentation materials: Slides and videos
+- Source code: All the codes used for this project (Final Source codes and Checkpoints)

 ## Problem Definition
 - Predict the obesity level of a person based on different aspect of their life